 “The Autism Trail Guide is GREAT!
 I suggest this book to any parent with a child on the spectrum, and to any teacher of that child.
 Thank you to the author, for opening my eyes even wider on what I can do as a parent as well as help my child’s educators and specialists better understand him.”

 ~Michelle F. Buff, Founder, Appetite Solutions

 In my current newsletter: Dude, where’s my IEP?
 Ten Things Parents of Children with Autism Want Principals to KnowClick here for downloadable PDF summary of my book Ten Things Every Child with Autism Wishes You Knew.

 Click here for downloadable PDF of Ten Things Your Student with Autism Wishes You Knew.This month in my Perspectives column in Autism Aspergers Digest: Postcards from the Road Less Traveled.
 While I tend to define my life more in moments than milestones, this month marks a noteworthy anniversary—ten years since I wrote my first column for Autism Asperger’s Digest.
 Our family has grown through a mind-bending amount of change since then and yet, that first column is timeless, as if I wrote it yesterday.
 Countless children with autism have been born since then,so a rerun seems fitting.
 Some passages made their way into my book, Ten Things Every Child with Autism Wishes You Knew, and thus may sound familiar to some of you.
 Like an old friend, I hope.

-In the current issue of Children’s Voice, I turn my Exceptional Children column over to my son Bryce for his inspirational essay, I Choose to be Optimistic.
-Writing a book, or would like to?
+In the current issue of Children’s Voice, my Exceptional Children column tackles Loaded Question, Nuanced Answer: Public vs Private School for Student with Learning Differences Writing a book, or would like to?
 Contact me about affordable rates for developmental editing and writer coaching.